uwutkarsh/hyprland-dots/README.md

-i modified the waybar  with extra spotify script , font and the colors . but the baseline credit :  https://github.com/d00m1k/SimpleBlueColorWaybar
+i modified the waybar  with extra spotify script , font and the colors . but the baseline credit :  https://github.com/d00m1k/SimpleBlueColorWaybar The transparency in dunst doesnt seem to work , probably its not natively for wayland compositors , i have no idea in that ,  i tired few window rules in hyprland but doesnt seem to work .